 Lastly, we contribute to the large economics of education literature on teacher turnover.
 A subset of this strand focuses on the student-level effects of teacher attrition and vacancy, usually finding large, negative and lasting impacts (Hanushek and Rivkin, 2010; Chetty, Friedman and Rockoff, 2014; Hanushek, Rivkin and Schiman, 2016).
-Another collection of work looks to explain why teachers leave and what incentives they respond to, often analyzing policies which give teachers more pecuniary benefits, either in the form of sweeping salary increases or targeted vouchers (Behrman et al., 2016; Bobba et al., 2021; Morgan et al., 2023).
-Less often, researchers consider the role of non-pecuniary school amenities to explain teacher turnover (Falch and Strøm, 2005; Feng, 2009; Bonhomme, Jolivet and Leuven, 2016).
-Our work relates most to this final group of papers on non-pecuniary amenities, although ours is the first to consider the role of information frictions as an explanation.
+Another collection of work looks to explain why teachers leave and what incentives they respond to, often analyzing policies that give teachers more pecuniary benefits, either in the form of sweeping salary increases or targeted vouchers (Behrman et al., 2016; Bobba et al., 2021; Morgan et al., 2023).
+Others consider the importance of competing salary offers from the non-teaching sector (Rickman and Parker, 1990; Dolton and van der Klaauw, 1995, 1999; Feng, 2009).
+Less often, researchers consider the role of non-pecuniary school amenities to explain teacher turnover (Antos and Rosen, 1975; Falch and Strøm, 2005; Feng, 2009; Bonhomme, Jolivet and Leuven, 2016).
+Our work relates most to this final group of papers on non-pecuniary amenities, although our model accommodates additional influence from non-teaching sectors and incentivized pay structures.